growthbook/growthbook-python/README.md

   key="my-test",
   # Variations can be a list of any data type
   variations=[0, 1],
+  # If this changes, it will re-randomize all users in the experiment
+  seed="abcdef123456",
   # Run a 40/60 experiment instead of the default even split (50/50)
   weights=[0.4, 0.6],
   # Only include 20% of users in the experiment